rs017991/g11-macro/g11-macro-daemon/CONFIGURATION.md

 * Tip: If you are working through problems with your bindings, it may be more convenient to execute the binary directly at `~/.cargo/bin/g11-macro-daemon` in your terminal foreground, rather than constantly restarting the service and having to pull up the logs.
+* If you are trying to record a macro and the 'MR' key LED goes out as soon as you choose a 'G' key, then you are likely missing [one of the udev rules](INSTALLATION.md#1-device-permissions).